Crypto donations soar to groups backing Ukraine's government - report | Law-Order

 Its website https://myrotvorets.center says it provides information for law enforcement and special services, and lists a bitcoin donation address and channels for donating traditional currencies.
 The Myrotvorets Center has raised at least $267,000 through over 100 bitcoin donations, Elliptic said.

-Myrotvorets and the Cyber Alliance did not respond to a request for comment on the crypto donations or their fundraising with traditional currencies.
+Myrotvorets did not respond to a request for comment on the crypto donations or their fundraising with traditional currencies.
 Another group that has acted in Ukraine's interests, the Belarusian Cyber-Partisans https://twitter.com/cpartisans/status/1485615555017117700, has raised three-and-a-half bitcoin with a combined current market value of $155,000.

 The group does not raise money in traditional currencies as "it's hard to set up a safe method," said Yuliana Shemetovets, a spokesperson for the group.
 The group provides a bitcoin digital wallet address for donations on the Telegram messaging app and on its Twitter feed, which has almost 67,000 followers.
 It has raised $84,000 in crypto in the last six months, Elliptic said.